segment-boneyard/hn-button.com/Readme.md

 - [`hn-button.js`](https://github.com/segmentio/hn-button.js) is the library that gets asynchronously loaded to initialize all of the Hacker News buttons on your page.

-- [`hn-button-snippet`](https://github.com/segmentio/hn-button-snippet) is a simple component for rendering the snippet of code required to add a Hacker News button to your site.
+- [`hn-button-snippet`](https://github.com/segmentio/hn-button-snippet) is a simple component for rendering the HTML snippet for the Hacker News button.

 The whole thing is open-source, so feel free to poke around and see what's going on.
 Even submit a pull request if you see anything funky :)